market-sentiment-analyzer-tool/msat/README.md

 # Sentiment Analyzer

 The Sentiment Analyzer used for this project was made by [vaderSentiment](https://pypi.org/project/vaderSentiment/) and modified to fit the narratives of this project.
-A lot of changes were made to the `vader_lexicon.txt` file to be more tailored to stock market and finance terminology, a list of those changes can be seen in the [lexicon.txt file](lexicon.txt).
+A lot of changes were made to the `vader_lexicon.txt` file to be more tailored to stock market and finance terminology, a list of those changes can be seen in the [lexicon.txt](./docs/lexicon.txt) file.
+The tool evaluates emotions and generates score from -1 to 1.
+It specializes in analyzins social media content by understanding slang, emojis and informal language.
+The tool provides a compound score that indicates if a text is positive, negative or neutral, making it particularly useful in the case of our projet.

 # Database